madjin/janus-guide/guide/tutorials/vestabasics.md

 #### Step 4: Launch site with Janus

 The janus native browser is currently the best editor for building the webvr site so we're going to open it and go over basic commands.
-The quick way to launch janus from Vesta is to click the small icon on the top left of the Vesta widget underneath popout.
+Quick tip: if you have janusvr installed from steam, a quick way to launch the site in native from Vesta is to click the small icon on the top left of the Vesta widget underneath popout.

 ![Click the janus icon on the top left](https://i.imgur.com/jp1kwwn.jpg)

+The other way is to open the site is to simply open janusvr, and drag the url into the window or copy paste it into the address bar.

 Then make sure you've enabled edit-mode in settings: <http://janusvr.com/docs/learn/application/index.html#settings>